alexdrone/Store/README.md

 the reducer is the only *open* class provided from the framework, and the user of this library are expected to subclass it to return an operation for every action handled by the store.

 This allows an action to result in an update to the state of the store, via the dispatcher.
 After the stores are updated, they notify the observers that their state has changed, so the views may query the new state and update themselves.

+## Y NO Redux Implementation?

+*Redux* can be seen as a special *Dispatch* implementation.
+You can recreate a Redux configuration by having a single store registered to the Dispatcher and by ensuring state immutability in yout store.

 # Getting started